3.2.2 Taxable income

 Taxable income has the same meaning as in the Income Tax Assessment Act 1997.
 It is the amount of assessable income received for a relevant income year, less any allowable deductions.

 Note 1: Generally, all taxable income is taken into account when the rate of FTB for individual families is calculated.
 Taxable income is generally earned from employment type activities.
 However, if the individual or family has some non-employment type income such as pensions, government allowances and payments, which may be taxable, this income also needs to be taken into account to determine the rate of FTB.
-Other forms of income that should be accounted for include business income and passive income such as interest and dividends.
+Other forms of income that should be accounted for include business income, capital gains and passive income such as interest and dividends.

 Example: Cathy receives FTB for her 2 daughters.
 She has also been awarded a part-time PhD scholarship by Queensland University.
 Because the income provided from her part-time scholarship is deemed taxable, Cathy must update her FTB income estimate to include her scholarship income.
 Cathy's friend, Rhonda, is also receiving FTB for her son Charlie and has been awarded a non-taxable scholarship by Queensland University to undertake her PhD.
 Rhonda does not need to update her FTB income estimate to include her scholarship income because her full-time scholarship is deemed to be exempt income.